How to buy a house with a 600 credit score

 “Ask your loan officer if they have any ideas around increasing your credit score; they may be able to help you quickly boost your scores to help you get a better rate.”

-— Jon Meyer, loan expert and licensed MLO.
+— Jon Meyer, loan expert

 The best mortgage choice will vary by person, so it’s important to compare all your loan options before buying.